nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 This feature is facilitated by `FindCommandParser` which implements the `Parser` interface and `FindCommand` which extends the abstract class `Command`.
 `FindCommandParser` takes in the user's command and validates the input before passing it to `FindCommand`.
-`FindCommand` will invoke a method to search for the particular student entry in `Model` and return the specific student record if the student exists.
+`FindCommand` will invoke a method to search for the particular student record and the corresponding appointment in `Model` and return the specific student record if the student exists and corresponding appointment if there is an appointment belonging to the student.

 Given below is an example usage scenario and how the find student mechanism behaves at each step.